White paper

 Innovation — enhanced analysis, outline generation, and visualization

 Earlier stages of legal research innovation focused on improving the process of finding relevant sources and precedents.
 But even the best search tools leave much work on lawyers' shoulders as they read, filter, review, and organize retrieved documents to align with the case they are working on.
-The introduction of Westlaw Precision in 2022 responded to the need to drill down the search results that are most relevant to their current research issue more efficiently.
+The introduction of Westlaw Precision with CoCounsel in 2022 responded to the need to drill down the search results that are most relevant to their current research issue more efficiently.

 As with earlier innovations, Westlaw built these innovations on a combination of trusted and enhanced data, exclusive editorial enhancements, and cutting-edge technology.
-Westlaw Precision allows you to find what you need quickly without sacrificing confidence in your results.
+Westlaw Precision with CoCounsel allows you to find what you need quickly without sacrificing confidence in your results.

 The following are some of the new capabilities introduced.